boraer/consul-cluster-deploy/README.md

-# consul-cluster-deploy Setup for Docker Swarm Environment
+# consul-cluster-deploy

-Consul Cluster Setup with Git2Consul
+Setup for Docker Swarm Environment with Git2Consul